Refugees in Indonesia: Risks to refugees

 The combination of poverty, lack of government protection makes refugees in Indonesia easy targets for theft from authorities and people smugglers.
 Refugees lack safety, and are subject to boredom, which leads to mental health conditions.
 No education is provided to child refugees.

 Refugee's health is impacted by poverty and unsanitary living conditions, which can include living in tents.

+Controversies

+On 27 December 2023, hundreds of students from various universities in Aceh, such as Abulyatama University, Bina Bangsa Getsempena University, and University of Muhammadiyah Aceh, stormed a shelter for Rohingya refugees and forced them out of a convention centre in the city of Banda Aceh, demanding they be deported.
+The students also seen kicking the belongings of the Rohingya men, women, and children who were seated on the floor and crying in fear.
+They burned tyres and chanted “Kick them out” and “Reject Rohingya in Aceh”.